snadim02/snadim02.github.io/_posts/2025-12-16-gallery-wall.md

 ![Living Room](../assets/img/gallerywall-cover.jpg){: .mx-auto.d-block :}

-If you’re trying to balance sentimental pieces with constrained space, the gallery wall approach has worked well for us! :sparkle:
+If you’re trying to balance displaying sentimental pieces with practicality and/or constrained space, you might consider a gallery wall, which has worked well for us! :sparkle: